Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### Deploy

 Get the deployment package from the [latest release page](https://github.com/Lightstreamer/Lightstreamer-kafka-connector/releases/latest).
-Alternatively, check out this repository and run the following command from the project root;
+Alternatively, check out this repository and run the following command from the project root:

 ```sh
 ./gradlew distribuite